bengarrett7/bengarrett7/README.md

 OTHER INFORMATION
 Feel free to check out any of my currently public repositories for any of my past or current work.
 Each repository should have its own readme file with all essential info.
 Documentation will be enclosed within the code itself.
-Any questions can be directed to me at booyahgenius@gmail.com
+Any questions can be directed to me at garrben@udel.edu